 TIP 18: Help get tots set up for deployment

 Babies and toddlers can sense stress in their homes.
 As a caregiver, you can help them manage their strong emotions.
-Attend to your own emotional health as well, so you can better care for your children.
-Help your child prepare for deployment and explore Sesame Street for Military Families.
+Attend to your emotional health as well, so you can better care for your children.
+Help your child prepare for deployment, support your children during deployment, and explore When a Parent Deploys and Sesame Street for Military Families.
 The Talk, Listen, Connect resources are designed to help military families and their young children cope with deployments, changes and grief.

 TIP 19: Listen up if your child is LGBTQ+